Skip to content

 target_column=target,

-description=f"Proximity Model for {model.uuid}",
+description=f"Proximity Model for {model.name}",

-tags=["proximity", model.uuid],
+tags=["proximity", model.name],

 custom_script=script_path,